johanbrandhorst/blog/content/post/gopherjs-client-grpc-server-4.md

 [my github](https://github.com/johanbrandhorst/gopherjs-grpc-websocket).

-I hope you've enjoyed reading this, and if you have any feedback or questions, please contact me on gophers slack or via [my twitter](https://twitter.com/JohanBrandhorst).
+I hope you've enjoyed reading this, and if you have any feedback or questions, please contact me on gophers slack or via [bluesky](https://bsky.app/profile/jbrandhorst.com).